Learning-based Multiuser Beamforming for Holographic MIMO~Systems: Simulation Results

 Table~\ref{Complexity} compares the inference and training complexity of the considered methods.
 Training complexity is evaluated in terms of sample, time, and space requirements, all measured as the minimum training requirement for each learning-based method to reach the SE of the AO baseline.

 As shown in Table~\ref{Complexity}, all learning-based methods exhibit significantly lower inference latency than the AO algorithm.
-With respect to training complexity, the proposed method achieves the lowest sample and space complexity among the learning-based approaches.
+For training complexity, the proposed method achieves the lowest sample and space complexity among the learning-based approaches.
 Its training and inference latency are slightly higher than those of VAGNN, owing to the additional gradient-based operations incorporated into the update equations.
 MDGNN incurs higher training complexity than the proposed method and VAGNN, since extending the input and output to higher-dimensional representations results in a larger model size and increased number of trainable parameters.
-As DecGNN fails to achieve the same SE as the AO baseline, its training complexity is not provided.
+Since DecGNN and TNN do not achieve the same SE as the AO baseline, their training complexities are not reported.